 - strengthen self-confidence;

 Important!
 Erasmus traineeship during your studies is counted as professional traineeship (it is reflected in diploma and you might get academic credits).

 Where can I do Erasmus+ traineeship?

-In any organization or institution that is registered in Erasmus+ programme country, regardless and its size, legal status.
-The activities of the organization must correspond with your study programme.
-The receiving organisation can be:
+In any organisation or institution that is legally established in Erasmus+ programme country, regardless its size, legal status, or area of work.
+The activities of the organisation must correspond to your study programme.
+The host organisation can be:

 - a public or private, a small, medium or large enterprise (including social enterprises);

 - a public body at local, regional or national level;

 - a higher education institution;